 Additional information about CST and its current status can be found on its “sustainable future” FAQ page and more information about the school is listed below.https://cst.edu/update-from-the-president/

 CST traces its roots to the 1885 founding of Maclay College in California’s San Fernando Valley.
 The School is celebrating 60 years in Claremont, California, offering graduate level programs, including Master of Art, Masters of Divinity, Doctorate of Ministry and Ph.D. degrees in religion and theology.
 CST is fully recognized and approved as one of thirteen official theological schools of The United Methodist Church, with close relationships with other Protestant denominations, especially the Disciples of Christ and United Church of Christ, the Episcopal Church, and the Evangelical Lutheran Church in America - as well as interreligious partnerships with Bayan Claremont, an Islamic Graduate Institute; Academy for Jewish Religion, California; and University of the West (Buddhist).

 About Willamette University:

 Willamette University is a nationally renowned private liberal arts university based in Salem, Oregon.
 It was founded in 1842 as the first university established in the western United States and commemorated its 175th anniversary in 2017.
-Today, Willamette enrolls approximately 2,600 students in its undergraduate College of Liberal Arts and in its two graduate schools, the College of Law and the Atkinson Graduate School of Management.
+Today, Willamette enrolls approximately 2,600 students in its undergraduate College of Arts & Sciences and in its two graduate schools, the College of Law and the Atkinson Graduate School of Management.
 The university is recognized for providing students with a challenging, exciting, and engaging classroom experience and a strong emphasis on sustainability, civic engagement and place-based learning.